 If workers at your facility operate forklifts or powered industrial vehicles, you understand the importance of safety when operating a forklift.
 But, are employees trained on proper forklift battery storage and charging?

 Forklift and powered industrial truck operators need to be properly trained to operate and inspect their equipment.
-They also need to be taught about the hazards they face, including how to avoid injuries when recharging batteries.
+They also need to be taught forklift battery charging station safety requirements to help avoid injuries.

 Like many work tasks, charging forklift batteries can create more than one hazard.
 And like many routine tasks, it can be easy to overlook or underestimate hazards.
 That’s why forklift safety training needs to be specific.
 It should also include information on the following hazards:

 Lead acid batteries are very heavy.
-Often, they cannot be lifted without some type of mechanical assistance.
+Often, they cannot be moved or lifted into a charging station without some type of mechanical assistance.
 Any equipment used to move batteries should facilitate easy movement without the need for manual lifting or awkward body movements.
 Review proper lifting techniques as well as any limits on the amount of weight that should be lifted by one person.

 If the devices used to move batteries do not have fail-safes or other guards to prevent a battery from falling or moving uncontrollably, employees may be injured if the battery falls.
 Steel-toed work shoes and procedures that require employees to be out of the path of a battery can help to avoid crush and caught-between injuries.

-Hydrogen gas is generated when batteries are being charged.
-If the battery charging area is not well-ventilated, the accumulation of hydrogen gas can present an explosion hazard.
+First, it’s important to know that hydrogen gas is generated when batteries are being charged.
+Therefore, if the battery charging area is not well-ventilated, the accumulation of hydrogen gas can present an explosion hazard.
 In addition to providing ventilation and keeping battery charging areas clean and free of open flames or anything that could create a spark, hydrogen gas monitors can help ensure that flammable gasses don’t reach unsafe levels.

 Recommended reading: Battery Storage and Charging Area Inspection Checklist